 People told me I needed certain things in order to be successful, but it didn’t make sense to me.
 I didn’t want to have a mortgage for the rest of my life.
 I didn’t want to chase a six-figure salary.
 I didn’t want to tolerate toxic work environments.
 What’s success without happiness?

-So I started my business and scaled it whilst travelling.
+So I started my business and scaled it entirely location independent.

 I created systems for myself, my team, and my clients so they could optimize their online business, be present offline, and live a life of true freedom.